tfluhr/test-project/docs/chapters/content.md

 ## Section Headings

-Think of your headings as content outlines, not as visual representations of hierarchy based on font size.Like the chapter title, Headings are created with hashtags where the number of hashtags corresponds to the level of the heading you want.
+Think of your headings as content outlines, not as visual representations of hierarchy based on font size.
+Like the chapter title, headings are created with hashtags where the number of hashtags corresponds to the level of the heading you want.

 ```
 ## Section Heading